liyunqianggyn/Deep-Unsupervised-Image-Hashing/README.md

-# Deep Unsupervised Image Hashing: Bi-half Layer
+# Deep Unsupervised Image Hashing

 This is the PyTorch implementation of [Deep Unsupervised Image Hashing by Maximizing Bit Entropy]()